No products in the cart.

 Attendees at the 2018 NAWRB 5th Annual Conference, “Year of Women” at The Standard Club in Chicago, IL are still buzzing from the Keynote Address by Diana Mendley Rauner, Ph.D., First Lady of Illinois and President of the Ounce of Prevention Fund.
 Rauner’s address discussed empowering women, children and families to help break the cycle of intergenerational poverty.

-Rauner began her speech by talking about her non-profit Ounce of Prevention Fund and shared what inspired her interest in volunteer work and her passion of addressing intergenerational poverty and child development.
-She began her career working in Wall Street after earning her MBA, but she also grew up in a family that regularly participated in volunteer work.
+She began by sharing what inspired her interest in volunteer work and her passion of addressing intergenerational poverty and child development.
+Rauner’s career started on Wall Street, but she also grew up in a family that regularly participated in volunteer work.
 Because of this, she sought out volunteer opportunities as a young professional.
 However, helping ex-offenders learn how to read was a pivotal moment in her life which shifted her career path.
 She was astounded that men her age were unable to read, the connection between educational opportunities, poverty and crime, and the serious educational inequities that occur in the United States.

-Rauner ends her speech by encouraging all of us to help advocate for education and support for children living in poverty.
-As of now, 89 percent of voters support making early education more affordable, so there is opportunity for all of us to work together to make this a reality.
+Rauner concluded her speech by encouraging all of us to help advocate for quality early childhood education and supports for children living in poverty.
+According to their most recent poll from last year, 89 percent of voters support making early education more affordable, so there is opportunity for all of us to work together to make this a reality.
 “Everyone has potential, everyone can succeed,” she states.
 “There is no one that doesn’t deserve to succeed.”
-Our children not only deserve the opportunity to succeed, but it is also pivotal for the future of our country that they do: “We can’t afford to let half of our children unable to not succeed in school.
+Our children not only deserve the opportunity to succeed, but it is also pivotal for the future of our country that they do: “We can’t afford to let half of our children become unsuccessful in school.
 That’s our future; they’re all our future.”